yogijonasson/AI-Summer-School-2025/README.md

   - Encourage transparency, accountability, and interdisciplinary collaboration

 #### 🎯 Overall Goal
-> To move toward AI systems that **do more with less**, embedding sustainability, equity, and ethical responsibility as foundational—not optional—values in innovation.
+> To move toward AI systems that **do more with less**, embedding sustainability, equity, and ethical responsibility as foundational,not optional,values in innovation.

 ------